Bart Cleveland has a lot of energy and much to teach today’s up and coming advertising professionals.

 After Cleveland moved to Atlanta, he taught at both Portfolio Center and Creative Circus, which was co-founded by his mentor, Rob Lawton.
 He also brought his mentoring mindset to work with him.

 I hired a lot of people right out of school.
 They didn’t know how to think, although they were very talented.
 I needed them to think and come up with great ideas at will, so I created processes for them to practice that.
-Techniques to help them think and create a prolific number of ideas, and then to discern which ideas are most
+Techniques to help them think and create a prolific number of ideas, and then to discern which ideas are most innovative.